uio-ccse/computational-essay-showroom/_build/essays/exampleessays/railgun_TOO/Railgun_V1_9.md

 ...not to mention the difficulty of launching the package close enough to the ISS to be picked up without hitting the station itself.

 These additional factors are likely to make this form of orbital supply unfeasable for any reasonably-sized supply package (which is also likely be several tens of kilograms, minimum).
+For example, such high currents would likely cause the rails to strongly repel one another, potentially damaging the railgun after each launch.